 To deliver critical community services, the program is focusing on identifying stable revenue sources to fund three major categories of work:

-- Capital Maintenance - maintain or replace existing facilities preventing asset failure, such as the replacement of a roof or major repair of a play structure.
+- Capital Maintenance - maintain or replace existing facilities preventing asset failures, such as the replacement of a roof or major repair of a play structure.

-- Capital Growth - expand the capacity the park system to meet the need of a growing Portland, and addressing inequitable access to parks, natural areas, trees, and facilities.
+- Capital Growth - expand the capacity of the park system to meet the needs of a growing Portland, and address inequitable access to parks, natural areas, trees, and facilities.